sfptotal/SFPTotal-Wizard/README.md

 # SFPTotal Wizard

 SFPTotal Wizard is official software for SFPTotal coding boards.
-The software is distributed free of charge with proprietary source code.
+The software is distributed free of charge and based on proprietary code.

 Thank you for choosing SFPTotal.